yejiayu/huobi-chain/CONTRIBUTING.md

 * See [Conventional Commits](https://conventionalcommits.org) for commit guidelines.

-1. Fork the `muta` repo and create your branch from master.
+1. Fork the `huobi-chain` repo and create your branch from master.
 2. If you have added code that should be tested, add unit tests.
 3. Verify and ensure that the test suite passes.
 4. Make sure your code passes CI.